 You may be required to pay a funding fee if the VA does not determine you to be exempt.
 Exempt status is determined by the VA (e.g. receipt of VA disability compensation) and confirmed through the certificate of eligibility obtained directly from VA.
-This one-time fee, which is eligible to be financed as part of your loan in most instances, is paid directly to the Department of Veterans Affairs and is set at a maximum of 3.6% until 2023.
+This one-time fee, which is eligible to be financed as part of your loan in most instances, is paid directly to the Department of Veterans Affairs and is currently set at a maximum of 3.30%.

 Similar to conventional and FHA loans, there are minimum property requirements a home must meet in order to qualify for a VA loan.

 VA loans, other than an IRRRL, can only be used on a home that will serve as your primary residence.
 This means you can’t use it on an investment property, a second or rental home.
 Although, you may be able to use a VA loan on a subsequent home if you’ve paid off your original primary residence and intend on making this subsequent home your new primary residence.

 If you find yourself eligible, VA loans are a great option when looking to buy, refinance or receive cash out from your primary residence.
 Check with your Home Lending Advisor today to see if a VA loan is right for you.